koszeggy/KGySoft.Drawing/README.md

 | Test image "Lena" encoded as a true color GIF.
 It consists of 983 layers and has 148,702 colors.
 The file size is about twice as large as the [PNG encoded version](KGySoft.Drawing/Help/Images/Lena.png) (by allowing full scanning the number of layers could be decreased to 584 but the file size would be even larger). | ![Test image "Lena" encoded as a true color GIF](KGySoft.Drawing/Help/Images/LenaTrueColor.gif) |
 | Test image "Lena" encoded as a high color GIF.
 Before encoding it was prequantized with [RGB565 16-bit quantizer](https://docs.kgysoft.net/drawing/?topic=html/M_KGySoft_Drawing_Imaging_PredefinedColorsQuantizer_Rgb565.htm) using [Floyd-Steinberg dithering](https://docs.kgysoft.net/drawing/?topic=html/P_KGySoft_Drawing_Imaging_ErrorDiffusionDitherer_FloydSteinberg.htm).
 It consists of 18 layers and has 4,451 colors.
 The file size is about 80% of the original [PNG encoded version](KGySoft.Drawing/Help/Images/Lena.png) but could be even smaller without the dithering. | ![Test image "Lena" encoded as a high color GIF.
 Prequantized to the 16-bit RGB565 color space using Floyd-Steinberg dithering](KGySoft.Drawing/Help/Images/LenaRgb565DitheredFS.gif) |

+> ⚠️ _Note:_ Please note that multi layered high color GIF images might be mistakenly rendered as animations by some decoders, including browsers.
+Still images do not contain the Netscape application extension and do not have any delays.
+Such images are processed properly by GDI+ on Windows, by the `System.Drawing.Bitmap` and `Image` classes and applications relying on GDI+ decoders such as Windows Paint or [KGy SOFT Imaging Tools](https://github.com/koszeggy/KGySoft.Drawing.Tools/#kgy-soft-imaging-tools).

 ## License
 This repository is under the [KGy SOFT License 1.0](https://github.com/koszeggy/KGySoft.Drawing/blob/master/LICENSE), which is a permissive GPL-like license.
 It allows you to copy and redistribute the material in any medium or format for any purpose, even commercially.
 The only thing is not allowed is to distribute a modified material as yours: though you are free to change and re-use anything, do that by giving appropriate credit.
 See the [LICENSE](https://github.com/koszeggy/KGySoft.Drawing/blob/master/LICENSE) file for details.